V-Sekai/manuals/decisions/20240111-fit-clothing-on-humans-without-tearing.md

 The challenge is to accurately fit clothing on a 3D human model without causing any tearing in the fabric.
 The proposed solution involves utilizing machine learning technology that ensures constraints are maintained for vertex faces during the fitting process.

-## Strategy
+# Strategy

-The cloth simulation's user interface allows for the pinning of vertex positions.
-This functionality should enable the corresponding base mesh hull to be pinned to clothing hulls.
-The strategy revolves around finding a method to establish correspondence between these two elements.

-Instead of selecting random vertices that are near the same texel, akin to a shrink wrap operator, consider implementing an algorithm that selects the most optimal vertices based on certain criteria such as distance from the texel or similarity in texture.
-This approach could provide a more accurate and consistent fit for the clothing on the 3D model.
+Use the cloth simulation's pinning functionality to attach the base mesh hull to the clothing hulls.
+This is achieved by implementing an algorithm that selects optimal vertices based on certain criteria such as distance from the texel or texture similarity.

-### Technical Discussion

-The discussion primarily focuses on the use of machine learning technology to maintain constraints for vertex faces and effectively fit clothing on a 3D model.
-The author suggests the use of colliders, but this introduces a complex problem.
-An alternative method discussed involves providing two hulls, one on the base mesh and another on the clothing.
-The objective here is to first generate the material/clothing and then wrap it onto the character.
+Use machine learning technology to maintain constraints for vertex faces and effectively fit clothing on a 3D model.

+**Providing Two Hulls**: One on the base mesh and another on the clothing.
+The goal here is to first generate the material/clothing and then wrap it onto the character.

-The constraint solver employed in this process is a reasonably fast cloth simulator.
-It solves backwards and forwards differentially, which is unique as most physics engines can't solve backwards for a large number of vertices.
+The constraint solver used in this process is a cloth simulator that can solve backwards and forwards differentially.
+This is unique as most physics engines can't solve backwards for a large number of vertices.

-While the topology may not be perfect, one suggestion is to project clothing material onto a subdivided quad and then employ the seam sewing method.
-However, this would limit the style of clothing.

-Another idea is to use UV'd texels for the seam sewing method if you're okay with simulating for a while.
-The artist provides a base mesh with a single hull and a clothing mesh with two hulls, one on the base mesh and the second on the clothing on the base mesh.

 ## Identified Problems and Proposed Solutions